extenda/shared-workflows/composite-actions/nodejs-script/service-definition-validator/README.md

 This GitHub Action can be used to validate the Cloud Deploy service definition files against predefined templates and identify deviations.

+By default it will use the GitHub Actions token.
+To use a different token, set the `github-token` input or pass a `GITHUB_TOKEN` environment variable.

 ### Inputs

 - `service-definitions` (required): List of service definition file paths provided as a JSON array string.
 For example: ["./folder1/service-definition1.yaml", "./folder2/service-definition2"]
+- `service-type` (required): The type of the service the validation will run for.
+- `github-token` (optional): A GitHub token with write access to the repository.

 ### Environment variables

-The following environment variables are required:
-- `GITHUB_TOKEN` - A GitHub token with write access to the repository.
+- `GITHUB_TOKEN` (optional): A GitHub token with write access to the repository.

 ## Example